Dame Maggie Smith Talks Career, “Potter”, and Her Battle with Cancer

 Over the past six decades, Dame Maggie Smith has been an icon in the business, winning seven BAFTAs, two Oscars, two Golden Globes, two Emmys, two SAG Awards, an Oliver Award, and a Tony, yet she has definitely seen her popularity grow over the last two decades not just from the Harry Potter films but also for her role in Downton Abbey.

-While filming the Harry Potter series she was battling a harrowing case of cancer, but she was able to maintain a marvelous sense of humor about the experience, stating:
+While filming the Harry Potter series, she was battling a harrowing case of cancer, but she was able to maintain a marvelous sense of humor about the experience:

-During the interview she also commented on the Potter series stating, “I knew it was going to be a major commitment when I started, but it turned out to be 10 years.
+During the interview, she also commented on the Potter series, “I knew it was going to be a major commitment when I started, but it turned out to be 10 years.
 That’s a lot of time with one character!”

-Maggie will be traveling to Toronto to attend the TIFF and help launch her latest film Quartet, Dustin Hoffman’s directorial debut, as well as to receive the 2012 Stratford Shakespeare Festival’s Legacy Award.
+Maggie will be traveling to Toronto to attend the Toronto International Film Festival and help launch her latest film, Quartet, Dustin Hoffman’s directorial debut, as well as receive the 2012 Stratford Shakespeare Festival’s Legacy Award.

 Thank you, Dame Maggie Smith, for being that brave and strong soul while bringing one of our all-time favorite characters of Professor Minerva McGonagall to life, and congratulations on the well-deserved honor!